 Comprehensive Environmental Response, Compensation and Liability Act (CERCLA): Also known as Superfund Law.
 Federal authority was created to deal with releases or threatened releases of hazardous substances into the environment.
 About 700 substances are listed for federal response.
 It complements RCRA.
 Prior to 1995, most of the cleanup costs were footed by the polluting parties.

 Nuclear Waste Policy Act (NWPA): Establishes a program for the safe disposal of highly radioactive waste.
 Standards must be developed for protection of the general environment from offsite releases of radioactive materials.

 Oil Pollution Act (OPA): Creates framework for preventing and responding to catastrophic oil spills.
 It assigns liability for the cost of cleanup and damage.

 Food Quality Protection Act (FQPA): It modified FFDCA and FIFRA.
-It says that EPA should re-evaluate pesticide registrations every 15 years and that pesticides should be screened for their cumulative effects on the endocrine system, that manufacturers provide data on active and inert ingredients, and that safety factors must be incorporated during risk estimation to specifically protect children.
+It says that EPA should re-evaluate pesticide registrations every 15 years, that pesticides should be screened for their cumulative effects on the endocrine system, that manufacturers provide data on active and inert ingredients, and that safety factors must be incorporated during risk estimation to specifically protect children.

 Information Quality Act (IQA): Federal agencies are required to publish their guidelines for information quality and peer reviews.
 They must also employ sound science in making regulations and disseminating information.
 People and companies can challenge government information they believe to be inaccurate.